elliottcandrew/my-site/_posts/2016-05-18-reuse-mechanisms.md

 {% assign image = page.image[0] %}
 {% include snippet-srcset.html %}

-**As a teenager I would regularly explore deserted factories around Derbyshire where I grew up.**
-&nbsp;
-Old Victorian potteries and grand mills, the industrial hinterlands of Derby and Sheffield, all entertained my curious fascination with these crumbling reminders of the past.
+**As a teenager I would regularly explore deserted factories around Derbyshire where I grew up.** Old Victorian potteries and grand mills, the industrial hinterlands of Derby and Sheffield, all entertained my curious fascination with these crumbling reminders of the past.
 I moved to Berlin some months ago and immediately noticed many similarities between abandoned spaces here and those back home.
 There are physical similarities of course, but it is the social contexts that seem to surround disused spaces and how they are sometimes re-used, that intrigued me more.
 The preconditions for spaces falling into disuse are often localised to the city or country, whereas instances whereby people instigate re-use of these spaces, seem to be part of a much wider socio-spatial phenomenon.

 ##### “Berlin is a pioneer in re-using buildings that were left over after the division of the city” <sup>1</sup>
 {: .blockquote .overlap .hanging }